 A recent graduate from Kingston School of Art (2019), Oliver is a Graphic Designer currently based in London, whose practice engages with cultural topics demonstrated through editorial design, visual identities, typography, exhibition design & art direction.
-Previously at Made Thought (UK) & Cee Cee Creative (DE).
+Currently at Made Thought.
 Full CV & portfolio available upon request.

 A publication that investigates the urban planning theory of one of the twentieth century’s most influential visionaries, Swiss architect Charles-Édouard Jeanneret (Le Corbusier).